TechAtNYU/analysis-service/README.md

   - If the ratio of people who invited people to the event was fair compared to the people who RSVP'd then - that's positive.
 That means we've invited the right people.
   - There's many scenerios to think about here!
 - How can we make the marketing better?
 What's been the best events for this particular intiative?
+  - What marketing works for which events?
+Does newsletters do a lot of marketing for us for HackDays vs Meetup vs Facebook vs CS mailing list at Courant ?
+- Why is the percentage of the people who show up at our events declining?

 Asking questions to social media